-According to the legally-binding coalition agreement upon which the government is formed, the government will be ruled by two prime ministers on rotational basis.
-For the first two years, Naftali Bennett, from Yamina Party, will keep the Prime Minister’s office, until August 2023.
-Then, Yair Lapid, from Yesh Atid Party, will take over the Prime Minister position until November 2025.
+According to the legally binding coalition agreement upon which the government is formed, the government will be ruled by two prime ministers on a rotational basis.
+For the first two years, Naftali Bennett, from the Yamina Party, will keep the Prime Minister’s office, until August 2023.
+Then, Yair Lapid, from the Yesh Atid Party, will take over the Prime Minister position until November 2025.
 Right now, Lapid serves as the Foreign Minister under Bennett.
 Meanwhile, the coalition forming parties shall contribute to decision-making.

 However, the furious reaction by the Israeli Arabs against their Israeli Jewish neighbors, during the latest episode of war between Hamas and Israel, in May, should raise an alarm.
 In the heat of the conflict, they clashed with the Jews, inside Israel, and put the country on the brink of a civil war.
 Now, as the Arabs, who are also Islamists, have become an integral part of the Israeli government, how they are expected to react, should a new round of violence erupt between Hamas and Israel.

 On the other hand, all of the parties forming the government have a clear unified position against Iran and its proxies.
-About one week after the election of the Israeli government, a new president in Iran got elected.
-On June 19th, Ebrahim Raisi, the senior Imam, and Chief Judge, who with cold blood had sentenced tens of peaceful political activists to death, has been elected as the new President of Iran.
+About one week after the election of the Israeli government, a new president in Iran was elected.
+On June 19th, Ebrahim Raisi, the senior Imam, and Chief Judge, who with cold blood had sentenced tens of peaceful political activists to death, was elected as the new President of Iran.

 Also, read on The Levant